Call Center Analytics

 Record every call on each of your numbers to better monitor your performance as a team.

 Receive voicemails by email in your inbox.
 Play them directly from your email.

 Track your phone support performance.
-Measure the % of missed calls, call load of each teammate, etc.
+Measure the percentage of missed calls, call load of each teammate, etc.

 On Hold Music from CallHippo is a great way to keep your callers happy and engaged while on hold or upload your own custom music.

-Call center analytics has multiple benefits, but the significant ones are maximizing revenue, enhancing customer experience, improving and monitoring your key metrics, and promoting better agent productivity.
+Call center analytics has multiple benefits, but the significant ones are maximizing revenue, enhancing customer experience, improving and monitoring your key metrics, and promoting better call center agents productivity.

 Call logs are the automatically generated repository of all calls made & received by your call center available on a single screen.
 In the CallHippo solution, you can view your logs under the activity feed after logging in.

 What are the types of call center analytics?